peterlamar/engineering-leader/README.md

 1. Comments - Documentation that shares how a code works

 1. Elegance/brevity - This is more subjective, but typically less code to accomplish a task is better than more.
 Simpler is better than complex.
 If a solution is simple and short it is typically better than a solution that is big and complex.
 Complexity of course can not be avoided but it should be fought for every inch of ground given up.
+Instead of counting lines of code, perhaps thinking of a solution as to how many lines it cost?

 There is a common trap for a non-technical manager is to overly reward engineers who are productive at the expense of quality.
 This results in some common anti-patterns such as 'rockstar' engineers who create untested, difficult to maintain spaghetti code but are increasingly rewarded by an organization.
 Other 'average' engineers are often tasked with maintaining the service afterwards and can be blammed for delays in this code as they finish implementing the shortcuts of the 'rockstar'.